gittyboy-cell/my-pokemon-leafgreen-save/README.md

 included files are :
 requirements.txt (requirements for running the game with the save), *.sav (the save file),
-The game itself
+HOW-TO-USE.txt ( how to run the game with the save) The game itself